TayMcQuaya/AudioBook-Organizer/documentation/Login_System/Authentication/AUTHENTICATION_SETUP.md

-# 🔐 AudioBook Creator - Authentication Setup Guide
+# 🔐 AudioBook Organizer - Authentication Setup Guide

 This guide will walk you through setting up complete authentication with Supabase for both local development and production deployment.